ivanitlearning/learning-k8s/README.md

 2. Check k8s pods on control plane are running or running as services
 3. Check logs of control plane pods
    1. Use `journalctl -u kube-apiserver` to check logs if not a static pod

+* If `kubectl` can't work, run `docker ps -a | grep Exited` to see which control plane container failed and check its logs

 ## 11.3 Worker Node failure